malaskowski/aet-helm/README.md

 - Add Helm repository with `helm repo add aet-chart https://malaskowski.github.io/aet-helm`

 ## Installing the Chart
-To instal the chart with the release name `my-aet`, run:
+To instal the chart with the release name `my-aet` using existing domain that points to your Kubernetes cluster, run:
 ```
-helm install my-aet aet-chart/aet -n aet --create-namespace
+helm install --set ingress.enabled=true --set ingress.host=my-aet-domain.com my-aet aet-chart/aet -n aet --create-namespace
 ```

 This command deploys AET on Kubernetes cluster with the default configuration using `aet` namespace.